hassio-addons/addon-thelounge/README.md

 ## About

-A self-hosted web IRC client.
-Uses a modern and sleek interface with support for theming, push notifications, link previews, file uploads and more.
+A self-hosted web IRC client that uses a modern and sleek interface with support for theming, push notifications, link previews, file uploads and more.
 Fully cross-platform and mobile friendly.

 ![Screenshot][screenshot]